Daruin99/AssignmentSubmissionApp/README.md

 # Assignment Submission & Review App

 ## Overview
-This full stack application allows students to submit assignments and get them reviewed by code reviewers in a coding bootcamp.
-It provides a dashboard for students and Code reviewers to track their assignments and notifications for updates.
+This full-stack application allows students to submit assignments and get them reviewed by code reviewers in a coding boot camp.
+It provides a dashboard for students and Code reviewers that they can log in to it using their bootcamp credentials to track their assignments and notifications for updates.

 ## Features
 - Student dashboard with due assignments, submission status, and review updates.